-This mummy pumpkin is the perfect first time craft for little ones or an easy Halloween craft for the older kids too!
-It’s a cute no carve pumpkin that requires minimal materials but still packs tons of fun!
+This cute mummy pumpkin is an easy Halloween craft that the whole family will enjoy!
+The best part is that this no carve pumpkin requires minimal materials but still packs tons of fun!

-If there’s one thing I love doing this time of year, it’s coming up with fun Halloween pumpkin ideas!
-I’ve made everything from a Harry Potter pumpkin to a black cat pumpkin.
-One thing I always try to do though is to keep it simple and I think my new mummy pumpkin may just be my easiest yet!
+If there’s one thing I love about this time of year, it’s coming up with fun ideas for my pumpkins.
+I’ve come up with lots of cute no carve pumpkin ideas, from a Harry Potter pumpkin to a black cat pumpkin.
+One thing I always try to do though is to keep it simple and I think this new mummy pumpkin may just be my easiest craft yet!

 I always start with these traditional styrofoam orange pumpkins.
-The dollar stores always get a ton of them in September and I totally stock up.
+The dollar stores always get a ton of them when the fall season hits and I totally stock up.
 You really can’t beat a dollar for a craft pumpkin!

 After trying them both, the self adhesive gauze was by far the easiest.
 Like the name says, it stuck to itself as I wrapped so all I needed was a drop of glue at the end to keep it all together.
-It’s so easy that even the youngest kids can make one, as long as someone else helps with the glue gun.
+It’s such a simple craft that even the youngest kids can make one, as long as someone else helps with the glue gun.

 - Start with a styrofoam pumpkin.
 Though I've added Amazon links to make things easy, I bought my pumpkin at a dollar store for a fraction of the price.

 - The first thing you'll want to do is paint your pumpkin white.
 You'll probably need 2-3 coats of paint.

 - Once final coat is dry, glue large googly eyes to the pumpkin.

 - Finally, take one end of the adhesive gauze and secure it to the top of the pumpkin with a drop of hot glue (not totally necessary but it makes things easier for the little ones).
 Older kids can just hold the end of the guaze in place while they wrap.